 Recovering from a burglary is difficult both financially and emotionally.
 The last thing you need after such a traumatic event is to find out that not all losses are covered by your homeowners insurance.
 What does homeowners insurance not cover?
 Read on and don’t wait until it’s too late to make sure all your needs are covered in the event of a break-in.

-Homeowners insurance is an insurance policy for a homeowner’s property that is designed to protect them from expenses accrued in the event of property damage.
-It can also cover the loss of possessions due to a burglary and protect the homeowner against liability if a person is injured while on the property.
+Homeowners insurance is a home insurance policy designed to protect from expenses accrued in the event of property damage.
+Homeowners insurance covers the loss of personal belongings due to a burglary and protects you against liability if a person is injured while on your property too.

 However, a home insurance policy does not cover all types of damage or loss.
-Highly valued items, such as jewelry, fine art, and collectibles, are often excluded from a typical policy.
-In addition, damage from certain weather events, like floods or earthquakes, usually requires the homeowner to purchase additional home insurance.
+Highly valued items, such as jewelry, fine art, and collectibles, are often excluded from a typical policy for replacement costs.
+In addition, damage from certain weather events, like floods or earthquakes, usually requires you to purchase additional home insurance.
 Be sure to check your liability coverage.

 A home warranty is another form of protection that can help homeowners pay for unexpected repairs and costs.
 A home warranty is usually used in conjunction with the purchase of a newer home to cover problems with systems like plumbing or heating, and it can also help pay for repairs to appliances.

 We’ve put together a list of the five most common items that may not be covered by a standard policy.
-Use this guide to help you understand how you’re covered and what you can do to augment your coverage if needed.
+Use this guide to help you understand how you’re covered and what you can do to augment your homeowners insurance policy coverage if needed.

-To make sure your home business is protected, check into adding a rider to your existing policy or purchasing additional business insurance that will take care of any business losses that occur at your home.
+To ensure your home business is protected, check into adding a rider to your existing or purchasing additional business insurance that will take care of any business losses at your home.
 Depending on the nature of your home-based business, there are a variety of options to help cover potential losses due to theft or other catastrophes.

 Sometimes your average home insurance policy just doesn’t provide enough coverage for highly valuable items like fine art, jewelry, designer clothing, firearms, and the family silver.
-Standard policies usually only cover up to $1,500, according to the Insurance Information Institute,1 which is often not enough to compensate for either the sentimental or real value of these precious items.
+Standard policies usually only cover $1,000 to $2,000, according to the Insurance Information Institute,1 which is often not enough to compensate for either the sentimental or real value of these precious items.